nodeshake/NLP-POSPair-Refined/CONTRIBUTING.md

 Examples of unacceptable behavior by participants include:

-* The use of sexualized languag
+* The use of sexualized language or imagery and unwelcome sexual attention or advances